 Here are some serving tips:

 Chop suey has become a prominent part of American Chinese cuisine, a type of noodle/fried rice dish, typically prepared with mung bean sprouts, thinly chopped cabbage, and bound in a starch-thickened sauce.
-It is served with omelet.
+It is served with an omelet.

 The sprouts can also be used in Korean-style bean soup.